-The Knight’s Templar were a broad based order of highly skilled knights who held their allegiance not only to the Pope in Rome, but perhaps more importantly, to a man who was centrally involved in their formation; the Cistertian monk, St. Bernard of Clairvaux.
+The Knight’s Templar were a broad-based order of highly skilled knights who held their allegiance not only to the Pope in Rome but perhaps more importantly, to a man who was centrally involved in their formation; the Cistercian monk, St. Bernard of Clairvaux.

 The Troubled But Important Relationship Between The Exoteric and Esoteric

 As indicated by Lady Alchemy above, there is this important relationship between what is called the exoteric and the esoteric.
 Roughly, the exoteric refers to something that is generally known by the many, whose information is easily available and understandable to most people.
 The esoteric refers to information that is more complex and more difficult to understand.
 It involves subtleties, nuance which requires a certain insight to help make sense of it.